 Stock-Based Compensation - All share-based payments to employees, including grants of stock options, restricted stock units, performance-based awards and the compensatory elements of employee stock purchase plans, are recognized in the consolidated income statements based upon the fair value of the awards at the grant date.
 We use the Black-Scholes option valuation model to estimate the grant date fair value of employee stock options and the compensatory elements of employee stock purchase plans.
 Option valuation models require inputs, including the stock price, the exercise price, the expected life of the stock-based awards, the estimated stock price volatility, the risk-free interest rate, and the expected dividend yield.
 The expected volatility assumption is based on an assessment of the historical volatility, with consideration of implied volatility, derived from an analysis of historical trade activity.
 Restricted stock units are valued based on the market price on the grant date.
-We evaluate stock awards with performance conditions as to the probability that the performance conditions will be met in order to properly recognize stock-based compensation expense over the requisite service period.
+We evaluate stock awards with performance conditions as to the probability that the performance conditions will be met and estimate the date at which the performance conditions will be met in order to properly recognize stock-based compensation expense over the requisite service period.